-Liz Ward’s artwork is informed by natural history and the environmental crisis.
-Recent projects are Ghosts of the Old Mississippi, a series of fifteen large drawings based on geological maps of the alluvial plain of the Mississippi River; VerITAS CAput, drawings about the search for the River’s source; and drawings for Unchopping a Tree with poet W.E.
-Merwin.
-Exhibition venues include the Museum of Fine Arts, Houston; the San Antonio Museum of Art, the Weatherspoon Museum in North Carolina, and the International Print Center in New York.
-Her work is represented in the collections of the Whitney Museum, New York; the Museum of Fine Arts, Houston; the San Antonio Museum of Art, the Blanton Museum at the University of Texas, Austin, among many others.
+Ward has been included in over two-hundred group shows, and she has completed over thirty solo exhibitions in galleries, artist-run spaces, and museums.
+Exhibition venues include the Contemporary Arts Museum and the Museum of Fine Arts in Houston, the Weatherspoon Museum in North Carolina, and the International Print Center in New York.
+Her work is represented in the collections of the Whitney Museum of American Art, New York; the Museum of Fine Arts, Houston; the San Antonio Museum of Art; the McNay Art Museum, San Antonio, and the Blanton Museum at the University of Texas, Austin, and others.

 Her work has been recognized with a Brown Foundation Fellowship for an Artist Residency at the Dora Maar House in Ménerbes, France; two Mid-America Arts Alliance/NEA Fellowships, and the Dozier Travel Award from the Dallas Museum of Art.
-She is a Professor in the Department of Art and Art History at Trinity University in San Antonio, and she lives and works in San Antonio, Texas, and Eagle Harbor, Michigan.
+She has been awarded residencies at the Ucross Foundation in Wyoming, and Isle Royale National Park in Michigan.

 Lizdayward@mac.com; Instagram: @lizardward